exaap/OCA/purchase_landed_cost/README.rst

 * Types marked as default are automatically added to each new purchase distribution.
 * Management orders shopping expenses associated with one or more entry slips.
+* Upgrade cost price of products based on the costs.

 **Table of contents**